cloudspeech/houdini-talk/short-essay.md

 And there's this other hot frontend hype, signals, for fine-grained reactive updating over time.
 Can we please have that too?

-Step 1: Wish yourself <`sig-nal>`, which knows how to apply updates to a certain place in your HTML.
+Step 1: Wish yourself <`sig-nal>`, which knows how to react and apply updates to a certain place in your HTML.

 Step 2: add attributes.